gitretard/retarded-http_server/README.md

 Issues;

-Nil pointers (Happens sometimes and crashes teh entire server also idk hwo to fix it)
+1. Nil pointers (Happens sometimes and crashes teh entire server also idk hwo to fix it)

-Connection issues (Connection is closed? and how do i hold the connection?)
+2. Some connection issues (mostly during form requests)

+3. Goroutine leaks

+4. Random errors idk how to fix it but it doesnt crash the entire program so who cares

+5. Copypasting code

 unusable